KQLA: History

-KQLA was the local affiliate for "Intelligence for Your Life" with John Tesh, Tom Kent's programs ("Your Request Show", "The Tom Kent Program", "My 70's Show", and "The Ultimate Party"), "The 70's w/ Steve Goddard", "American Top 10 w/ Casey Kasem", "American Gold w/ Dick Bartley", and "The Retro Pop Reunion w/ Joe Cortese".
+KQLA was the local affiliate for "Intelligence for Your Life" with John Tesh, Tom Kent's programs ("Your Request Show", "The Tom Kent Program", "My 70's Show", and "The Ultimate Party"), "The 70's with Steve Goddard", "American Top 10 with Casey Kasem", "American Gold with Dick Bartley", and "The Retro Pop Reunion with Joe Cortese".
 During its tenure as an AC station, KQLA played Christmas music between Thanksgiving and Christmas Day.

 On October 6, 2011, Platinum Broadcasting announced it was ceasing operations and that KQLA, along with its sister stations, would be sold to Hays-based Eagle Communications, pending FCC approval.
 The sale was approved on December 15, 2011.

 On July 25, 2013, KQLA dropped its Adult Contemporary format and began stunting with Christmas music.
-On July 29, 2013, at 6 a.m., after playing "The Christmas Song" by Al Jarreau, KQLA flipped to country, branded as "Q Country 103.5."
+On July 29, at 6 a.m., after playing "The Christmas Song" by Al Jarreau, KQLA flipped to country, branded as "Q Country 103.5."

+KQLA serves as the Manhattan affiliate for The Bobby Bones Show in morning drive, Rick Thomas in middays, operations manager Dan Michaels in afternoons, and Kate at night.